KatePaulauskas/watch-store/README.md

      <summary>Acceptance Criteria</summary>

      - Given a user is on a product page
-     - When the user selects the product option and quantity and then clicks the "Add to Cart" button
+     - When the user selects the quantity and then clicks the "Add to Cart" button
      - Then a pop-up notification is displayed and the item is added to the shopping cart

      </details>